wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 the number of elements to N.
 In the latter case, the page table walker issues a partial walk where only a subset of the arrays are checked for each Cuckoo hash table.
+If both conditions are met, the table walker issues a direct walk by only accessing one array of the specified size class.
+If none of the condition is true, then by default, all arrays of all tables are accessed.